bjcosta/landscaping/pond/ponds.md

 	- Can suck in small animals and kill them (not great for ecosystem ponds with frogs, turtles etc)

 * Intake bay (Seen only a few of these)
-	+ Look amazing, they looks very natural
+	+ Look amazing, they look very natural you cant see them at all
 	+ Regular maintainence (maybe weekly) uses a rake to take out debri instead of pulling out baskets (Yearly maybe cleaning out rocks?)
 	- Not seen a lot on these, I like the concept, do they work well I dont see much information on these after installed?
+	- Takes up a significant portion of the pond volume/area (Skimmers ar eusually installed on the side, so less liner required)
 	?
 Are they as effective as skimmer boxes?
 I assume the water flow is the same but no flapper so velocity of water lower ?
 Can probably install same water level maintainence in pump vault with hidden auto-water level topup using float valve + overflow / drain